Last updated: August 12, 2024

 Pros and cons of a home equity line of credit (HELOC)

-Home equity lines of credit (HELOCs) offer a way to tap into the equity in your home and provide you with some flexibility in how you withdraw funds.
+A home equity line of credit (HELOC) can offer a way to tap into the equity in your home and provide you with some flexibility in how you withdraw funds.
 While a HELOC might not be the best option for every homeowner looking to pull cash from their home, it’s an option worth considering.

 Key points of a HELOC

-• A HELOC is a second mortgage that helps you turn your home equity into cash.
+- A HELOC is a second mortgage that may help you turn your home equity into cash.

 Many homeowners might not know how a HELOC works, and those that do know still might not be certain whether a HELOC is exactly what they want to apply for.